What is a Stairclimb?

 Where are the restrooms?

-Restrooms are available in the lobby of the Met and at the afterparty.
-Once you start the race, restrooms will only be available on break floors.
-When you cross the finish line, you must take the elevator back down to the lobby to use the restrooms.
+Restrooms are available in the lobby area throughout the event.
+Once you start the race there will be no restrooms available until you cross the finish line and take the elevator back down to the lobby.

 How many floors do I have to climb?

-You will climb 40 floors in the Met.
-There will be water stations, medical volunteers and security on the designated stairwells for your safety and convenience throughout the climb, if you need a break or need to exit the stairs.
+You will climb 48 floors in the First City Tower.
+There will be water stations, medical volunteers and security on designated stairwells for your safety and convenience throughout the climb, if you need a break or need to exit the stairs.

 Can teams do the Climb relay style?